hasura/graphql-engine/docs/graphql/manual/actions/create.rst

 .. note::

-  During local development with the action handler on localhost, ensure that the Hasura Docker container can reach the handler endpoint on the host.
+  If you are running Hasura using Docker, ensure that the Hasura Docker container can reach the handler endpoint.
   See :ref:`this page <docker_networking>` for Docker networking.

 Step 3: Finish action creation